Our school is an “Investors in Pupils” school.

 - Each class has developed its own system of incentives and rewards and these can be described by pupils who thoroughly appreciate both their part in deciding these and in working towards and receiving them.

 - School attendance is good with 96.5% overall.
 This is monitored and then class percentages are publicly displayed monthly alongside names of pupils with 100% attendance.
-They receive certificates in assembly as good attendance is celebrated by everyone in the school.
+They receive certificates in an assembly as good attendance is celebrated by everyone in the school.

 - Pupils of all ages respond accurately as to why good attendance and punctuality is vital for a good education and a good job in the future.
 Some pupils have used attendance and punctuality as the focus of their personal targets.